-Next, consider shoe design.
-There are 2 basic types of minimalist shoes.
+There are two basic types of minimalist shoes.

 So-called “barefoot shoes” offer the closest feel to running truly barefoot.
 Soles provide the bare minimum in protection from potential hazards on the ground.
 Many have no cushion in the heel pad and a very thin layer (as little as 3-4mm) of shoe between your skin and the ground.
 Others offer a bit more cushioning.

-Most significantly, all feature a “zero drop” from heel to toe.
-This encourages a more natural midfoot or forefoot strike.
+Most significantly, all feature a “zero drop” from heel to toe. (“Drop” is the difference between the height of the heel and the height of the toe.)
+This encourages a midfoot or forefoot strike.
 Traditional running shoes, by contrast, feature a 10–12mm drop from the heel to the toe.

 With any barefoot running shoe, people with high arches tend to have the shortest break-in time and fewest problems.
 Heavily pronating runners—those whose feet flatten during weight-bearing exercise—may struggle to adjust to the lack of arch support.

-Several styles (e.g., Brooks PureCadence and the Saucony Mirage) offer some stability posting to help the overpronating runner transition to the barefoot-running motion.
+Some minimalist styles may offer stability posting to help the overpronating runner transition to a barefoot running motion.

-Closures: While some Fivefingers styles feature rip-and-stick closures, others offer a quick-lace system.
-Typically, this offers better access to the toe pockets for easy on and off, and it does a better job accommodating high arches.
+Closures: While some styles feature strap closures, others offer a quick-lace system.
+Typically, a lace system offers better access to the toe pockets for easy on and off, and it does a better job accommodating high arches.

 Care: Many barefoot shoes are machine-washable for easy care; see specific product information pages for details.